galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial/tutorial.md

 Once we have the workflows and toy dataset (optionally already on Zenodo), we can generate the tutorial folder, including the `tutorial.md`.

 Writing the tutorial while adding the different tools and their parameters and following good formatting can be quite cumbersome.
 To help in that process, we developed a training development kit available with [Planemo](https://planemo.readthedocs.io/en/latest/index.html).
 The tool has several commands.
 But the main one can be used to create the skeleton of a tutorial (folder, well located, with good structure).
 It can also take a workflow as input, add it to the `workflows` folder.
-But more interesting, the tool can extract from the workflow and add in the `tutorial.md` file the different steps with tool to run and the parameters to select.
-If a Zenodo URL is provided, it also created the `data-library.yaml` file.
+But more interestingly, the tool can extract from the workflow and add in the `tutorial.md` file the different steps with which tools to run and which parameters to select.
+If a Zenodo URL is provided, it also creates the `data-library.yaml` file.

 This tool can be used via the command-line but also via a [webserver](https://ptdk.herokuapp.com/).
 The webserver can take a public workflow that is avialable on [usegalaxy.org](https://usegalaxy.org), [usegalaxy.eu](https://usegalaxy.eu) or [usegalaxy.org.au](https://usegalaxy.org.au).